 We have more than 1,300 staff working in 23 countries worldwide, and 95% of us are at work in our own countries.

 All applicants will receive a verbal or written response communicating whether or not we will be moving forward with their application.
 Due to the volume we receive, we cannot provide specific updates on the status of pending applications.

-IJM is committed to building a diverse workforce through fair and equitable employment practices.
-IJM encourages people of any race, color, age, sex, marital status, or political ideology, to apply for employment.
-As a faith-based organization, IJM has the legal right under SEC.
-2000e-1 [Section702] of Title VII of the Civil Rights Act of 1964, to require that all employees practice a mature orthodox Christian faith, as defined by the Apostles’ Creed.
+At IJM, we’re committed to building a diverse workforce through fair and equitable employment practices.
+IJM encourages people of any race, color, age, sex, marital status or political ideology to apply for employment.
+While we welcome everyone into this work, we truly believe that the work we are doing is God’s work, not our own, and practice spiritual disciplines together daily.
+That’s why we legally require under SEC.
+2000e-1 [Section702] of Title VII of the Civil Rights Act of 1964 that all employees practice a mature orthodox Christian faith, as defined by the Apostles’ Creed.